ccri/geomesa/docs/tutorials/geomesa-gdelt-analysis.rst

 the latitude and longitude field to set the default geometry of our ``SimpleFeature``.

-Geotools provides common conversions for most data types and some date formats.
+GeoTools provides common conversions for most data types and some date formats.
 However, any attribute strings that will not convert automatically into the specified class need to be explicitly set on the ``SimpleFeature``.
 See "SQLDATE" below.